zhakyp02/DR_Terraform/README.md

 - Reads outputs from Terraform to get replica instance details.
 - Removes unwanted resources from Terraform state.
 - Imports necessary resources to Terraform state.

-## Conclusion

-This Terraform setup provides an automated solution for disaster recovery, allowing for the promotion of read-replica instances in the event of a regional outage or database corruption.
-Adjust configurations as needed for your specific environment.

----

-Now, the documentation includes the startup script for clarity.
-Feel free to modify it further based on your specific details or add more sections as required.